SwarnimShekhar/FinGPT/README.md

 ---

+### Currently Updating the repo to get the desired outputs
 ## 🔍 Project Summary

 **FinGPT-Audit** is a domain-specific QA system that uses an LLM to perform **red-flag audits** on financial disclosures such as 10-K filings, annual reports, and management commentary.